Let’s debunk this myth once and for all.

 The first thing you want to consider is using supplements.

-Because supplements can help improve thyroid conversion, reduce inflammation and help promote normal hormone balance in your body.
+The right supplements can help improve thyroid conversion, reduce inflammation, and help promote normal hormone balance in your body.

-I recommend that you start with an adrenal supplement and a strong probiotic first.
+I recommend that you start with an adrenal supplement, a thyroid support supplement, and a probiotic.

-Adrenal supplementation will help stabilize your energy levels which will help you in more than 1 way.
+Adrenal supplementation will help stabilize your energy levels which will help you stay active and make healthier choices (diet, exercise, and so on).

-Probiotics act to naturally restore intestinal microflora, reduce systemic inflammation, improve your mood and may help increase nutrient absorption.
+And lastly, probiotics act to naturally restore intestinal microflora, reduce systemic inflammation, improve your mood, and may help increase nutrient absorption.

 If you are ready to step it up a notch you can read this post about further supplementation to support your thyroid.